CUBRID/cubrid-manual/en/admin/config.rst

 Thread-Related Parameters
 -------------------------

-Thread managemenet can be confirued by threads parameters.
+Thread management can be configured by threads parameters.
 The type and value range for each parameter are as follows:

 +---------------------------------------+--------+-------------------+----------+----------+
 | Parameter Name                        | Type   | Default           | Min      | Max      |